Tirapazamine

 Treatment of solid tumors is complicated by the fact that these are often poorly provided with blood vessels, thus limiting their exposure to cytotoxic agents.
 Attempts have, however, been made to take advantage of the resulting hypoxic environment by designing drugs that are nonreactive until they are reduced to reactive species in oxygen-deficient tissues.
 This, it is hoped, will lead to enhanced selectivity.
 The azaquinoxaline dioxide function on the antineoplastic agent tirapazamine, for example, has been shown to give reactive nitroxide radicals on reduction.

 Synthesis

-The first step in the synthesis, condensation of 2-nitroaniline (1) with cyanamide, probably involves initial formation of a guanidine such as 2.
-This then cyclizes to the heterocycle 3.
-Oxidation with hydrogen peroxide then completes the preparation of tirapazamine (4).
+The condensation of 2-nitroaniline [88-74-4] (1) with cyanamide [420-04-2] (2) probably initially involves the formation of guanidinonitrobenzene [70973-04-5] (3).
+The very basic nitrogen in that species then condenses with the adjacent nitro group, closing the ring to give 1,2,4-Benzotriazin-3-amine 1-oxide [5424-06-6] (4).
+Oxidation with hydrogen peroxide then completes the preparation of tirapazamine (5).